achtergrond patroon

 Cirmar calculates emissions starting at raw material extraction and ending at the start of a new cycle, with the same amount of material.
 This includes sourcing, production, transport, energy use, as well as the emissions associated with the end-of-use treatment of materials (incineration, refurbishment and recycling).
 This is a calculation of Circular impact: the emissions associated with having to use the same amount of materials in a new use cycle.
 We refer to this Circular impact calculation as LCA+.

-What is a LCA+?
+What is an LCA+?

 LCA+ (Life Cycle Assessment Plus) is a measurement method for sustainability that calculates emissions.
 It represents an extended scope compared to regular Life Cycle Assessments (LCA).
 Where LCA’s often look at the impact of products cradle-to-grave, or cradle-to-customer, LCA+ extends this scope to include the first step of a next use cycle.
 In other words: what does it take to create the exact same product or service a second time?
 The more materials you recycle or refurbish, the bigger the positive impact compared to a product that is incinerated at the end of every use cycle.
 This extensive scope is therefore a more accurate representation of circularity and allows for internal and external communication of the emissions of products and services.